master-bogdan/weather-app/README.md

-# :sunny: :umbrella: :cloud: weather-app
-Simple JS weather application
+:sunny: :umbrella: :cloud:Simple JS weather application
 ================
 ###### v.0.0.1
 It shows weather for now in main cities of Egypt.
 You can choose city by pressing button with city name.
 It use openweather API.